Sea bass caught from Jolly Mon Reef near Ocean Isle Beach in winter 2026

 Do I need a fishing license?

-Yes, a NC Coastal Recreational Fishing License is required, but your license is included with Salty Dawg Fishing Charters (and most other charters).
+Yes, a North Carolina Coastal Recreational Fishing License is required, but your license is included when you fish with Salty Dawg Fishing Charters.

 Should I book a charter or take my own boat?

-If you're new to the area or nearshore fishing, a charter is recommended to learn the spots and techniques.
-Also, know that the fishing conditions aren't the only danger, but navigating our area inlets: Shallotte Inlet and Little River Inlet can be somewhat treacherous if you're not familiar with the inlets.
+If you’re new to the area or to nearshore fishing, booking a charter is usually the better choice.
+You’ll learn productive spots, safe routes, and proven techniques.
+Also keep in mind that navigating our area inlets, especially Shallotte Inlet and Little River Inlet, can be treacherous if you’re not familiar with them.

 Can I catch sea bass from the beach or pier in winter?

-Not usually, as Winter Sea Bass typically hold on structures 3-10 miles offshore.
-While the other seasons will see a few catches from the Ocean isle Beach Pier, or the ICW or beaches here in Brunswick County, Winter Sea Bass fishing is exclusively a nearshore fishery here.
-Your best bet is booking a nearshore fishing charter or using your own boat capable of safely handling Winter ocean conditions.
+Not usually.
+Winter sea bass typically hold on structures 3–10 miles offshore.
+During winter it is effectively a nearshore fishery here in Brunswick County.
+Your best bet is booking a nearshore fishing charter or using your own boat that is capable of safely handling winter ocean conditions.

 Is winter sea bass fishing good for kids and first-timers?

-Absolutely!
-Winter sea bass fishing is perfect for families and beginners.
-The fish are concentrated in specific areas, bite readily, and provide steady action.
-Plus, the shorter runs to fishing grounds (3-10 miles) mean less time traveling and more time fishing.
+Absolutely.
+Winter sea bass fishing is great for families and beginners.
+The fish are concentrated on specific structures, bite readily, and usually provide steady action.
+Shorter runs to the fishing grounds—often 3–10 miles—also mean less time traveling and more time with lines in the water.

-Winter fishing actually offers better opportunities for bigger Sea Bass.
-In Summer, most keeper-sized fish are 20+ miles offshore in deeper water.
-During Winter, these larger fish move nearshore where they're more accessible.
-The trade-off is that Winter requires more attention to weather windows.
+Winter fishing often provides better opportunities for bigger sea bass.
+In summer, most keeper-sized fish are typically 20 or more miles offshore in deeper water.
+During winter, those larger fish move nearshore where they’re more accessible.
+The trade-off is that winter fishing requires more attention to weather windows and sea conditions.

 What’s a realistic expectation for our catch during a winter sea bass trip?

-On a decent winter day out of Ocean Isle Beach, an angler can expect to catch several sea bass, with several keepers over 13 inches.
-The biggest fish typically run 2+ pounds, though we occasionally see larger fish.
-Most importantly, you can expect steady action - it's rare to go more than a few minutes without a bite when we're on a good spot.
-On a recent trip in February of 2025, I had a father and son on a 4 hour nearshore charter that caught over 150 sea bass.
-Not all trips are as successful as that one, but when you find them, stay on the spot and wear them out!
+On a decent winter day out of Ocean Isle Beach, an angler can expect to catch several sea bass with a good number of keepers over 13 inches.
+The bigger fish commonly run 2 or more pounds, and occasionally we see larger ones.
+Most importantly, when we’re on a good spot you can usually expect steady action.
+On a recent 4-hour nearshore trip in February 2025, a father and son caught over 150 sea bass.
+Not every trip is that productive, but when you find them, staying on the spot and fishing it thoroughly can lead to an excellent day.
+Regulations can change—always confirm current size and bag limits before your trip.

 What’s the advantage of artificial reefs versus natural bottom for winter sea bass?